 WHY WE LIKE IT: This HDR TV features 4K Ultra HD resolution and the simplest, most compact remote researched to date, making it a great choice for people looking for a cheaper option from premium brands like Samsung, LG, and Sony.

-We love this HDR TV’s picture, offering HDR10 support for a rich color palette, albeit at the expense of contrast with so-so black levels.
+We love this HDR TV picture, offering HDR10 support for a rich color palette, albeit at the expense of contrast with so-so black levels.
 Full-array local dimming technology also sets up multiple LEDs zones throughout the screen to boost black levels and build deeper contrasts.

 This HDR TV is also based on the Roku TV platform, known for its simplified interface with access to all of the popular video streaming apps, including Netflix, Amazon Prime Video, Sling TV, and YouTube.
 We are also big fans of its remote, which is super simplified with less than 15 buttons.
 We highly recommend it for seniors as there is minimal button toggling involved with menu transitions.

-In determining the best HDR 4K TVs to buy we explored performance/display, refresh rate, number of inputs, OS interface, and Smart TV features.
+In determining the best HDR 4K TVs to buy, we explored performance/display, refresh rate, number of inputs, OS interface, and Smart TV features.

 In terms of performance, our recommendation is for an OLED TV, which blows past traditional 4K UHDs with 33,177,600 pixels.
 Support or HDR10, HLG, and Dolby Vision help achieve a wider color range as well as deeper blacks and purer whites.
-Do not underestimate glare reduction – go for matte screens when possible, which better work in sunlight or rooms facing open windows. lastly, look to 120Hz native refresh rates for no motion blur on high action scenes for no blur.
+Do not underestimate glare reduction – go for matte screens when possible, which better work in sunlight or rooms facing open windows. lastly, look to 120Hz native refresh rates for no motion blur on high-action scenes for no blur.
 The higher the number, the smoother the overall picture

 Go for HDR TVs with a minimum of three HDMI ports and 1 USB port, more than enough to power all of your external devices such as Blu-ray players, Xbox Ones, and a Google Chromecast if not supported by your HDR TV.

 Refresh rates are also very important.
 Motion Rate 120 or TruMotion 120 technology or a 120Hz native refresh rate work to produce smooth, high motion scenes with no noticeable blur, jerking, or lagging.
-If you are looking for optimal sound, Dolby Atmos supported HDR TVs are the way to go.
+If you are looking for optimal sound, Dolby Atmos-supported HDR TVs are the way to go.

 Lastly, look into Smart TV features.
-The Roku TV platform, LG’s WebOS, Samsung’s SmartHub are all excellent examples of intuitive layouts that make it easy to find and stream content.
+The Roku TV platform, LG’s WebOS, and Samsung’s SmartHub are all excellent examples of intuitive layouts that make it easy to find and stream content.
 Kudos for HDR TVs that support Apple Airplay 2, which allows for direct streaming from your mobile devices, laptops, or tablets.